AgentMC/Sao19/Translate/Ru/Part1.md

 "...............
 It is, ehm ............"

-Even though it is said to be a contrivance, for Ronye thermal and cryogenic elements are the sources of the sacred art which is the sacrament of Gods and is far from the smith craft and metalworking.
+Even though it is said to be a contrivance, for Ронье thermal and cryogenic elements are the sources of the sacred art which is the sacrament of Gods and is far from the smith craft and metalworking.
 She has never thought of what will happen when combining the two.

 "...............
 That thing, so what will happen if it works...?"